rickrods/GitMind/Documentation/generateDoc.md

 ### Google Gemini API

 The Google Gemini API is the backbone of GitMind's intelligent features.
 GitMind interacts with Gemini's models (Flash and Pro) to process information and generate insights.

+**Gemini 3 Integration & Capabilities:**

+GitMind leverages the cutting-edge capabilities of Gemini 3 to redefine the developer experience.
+At its core, the application utilizes **Long Context Windows**—processing up to 100k+ tokens of codebase structure, diffs, and logs—to provide deep technical insights that were previously impossible.

+We've implemented **Structured JSON Output** with strict **Response Schemas** throughout the stack, enabling Gemini to act as a reliable "AI Architect."
+This allows the system to not only analyze problems but to generate concrete, high-confidence **AI Proposals**.
+These proposals include full-file rewrites, branch names, and conventional commit messages, which are then automatically applied via our GitHub Service integration.

+Beyond text, GitMind leverages Gemini's **Multimodal Capabilities** to analyze screenshots, UI mocks, and diagrams attached to GitHub issues and Pull Request comments.
+By "seeing" the visual context of a bug or feature request, the AI can cross-reference visual regressions with code changes, ensuring a comprehensive analysis that text-based triage would otherwise miss.

+Crucially, we utilize Gemini's **Thinking Mode** (via `thinkingConfig`) for rigorous code reviews and CI failure analysis.
+By allowing the model to engage in extended reasoning before responding, it identifies subtle logic errors and security vulnerabilities that standard LLMs often miss.
+Whether it's triaging vague issues, processing complex build failures, or interpreting visual feedback, Gemini is the heartbeat of GitMind, transforming a static dashboard into an autonomous maintainer.

 **Key Operations Performed:**